7 Best Home Warranty Companies in Arizona 2025

 What Are First American’s Prices?

-We like that they charge a flat fee of $85 for servicing; the full transparency ensures that homeowners know what to expect when they file a claim.
+We like that they charge a flat fee of $85 for servicing; the full transparency ensures homeowners know what to expect when they file a claim.

 Pricing of First American's Plans